The General Conference of The United Methodist Church states that the primary task of youth ministry is to:

 YF is open to all youth in grades 6 to 12.
 We welcome new members at any time.

-We meet weekly on Sunday evenings, share a meal together, play games, and participate in a variety of projects, mission initiatives, and events.
+We meet weekly on Sunday evenings from September through May, share a meal together, play games, and participate in a variety of projects, mission initiatives, and events.

 You can find us in the kitchen/Asbury Hall between 5:30 and 6:45 (dinner) and in Asbury Hall or the Youth Room(s) between 6:45-8:00.